I love men, but like unrefrigerated mayo at a Fourth of July picnic, men don't love me back.

 I mention Steinem's looks only in the context of her being 81, and how it seems the cosmic force that launched her into 1960s psyches now stirs something into Steinem's coffee with a magic spoon, making her close to ageless so she can continue to challenge and guide in the form with which the world became so enamored years ago.

-While I can't embrace every Steinem message, I have a sense that she's closer to right than I am and that I often miss her point.
+If I don't embrace every Steinem message, I have a sense that she's closer to right than I am and that I often miss her point.
 Remember when she quipped, "A woman without a man is like a fish without a bicycle?"
 I take some exception to that, particularly since fish and bicycles would make pretty weird-looking offspring.
 But I probably should aspire to a more full-on embrace of Steinem's point of view.

 Then again, perhaps I have.
 After all, I have reached the point where I don't see myself as needing a man, simply preferring to share life with one.
 And where Steinem artfully articulated contempt for the notion that women need men, sometimes I really do need a man because I've never ridden a bicycle that . . . well, once maybe.

 And if a woman wants to get someplace on a bike while enjoying a man's company and not having to pedal, she needs a man.
 Just ask Katherine Ross.
 After Paul Newman rode her all around the barnyard in Butch Cassidy and the Sundance Kid, Ross' beautiful bum no doubt ached for days, but at least her legs didn't get tired.
-And since that's always the trade off in that situation, I prefer to see the bike tire as half full.
+And since that's always the trade-off in that situation, I prefer to see the bike tire as half full.

 I wonder if I'm now guilty of objectifying men.
 Ugh, liberation, equity and equality can be tricky.
 Let's just say that I have a great liking for men, for many of their perspectives, and for their hard work and companionship.
 And yes, I do see the genders as equals.

-Arriving home at the end of a long book tour, does Steinem groan as she eases onto the edge of the bed; does she whine as she pulls off her boots?
+Arriving home at the end of a long book tour, does Steinem groan as she eases onto the edge of the bed?
+Does she whine as she pulls off her boots?
 Does she grimace while removing her jeans?
 Does she then step gingerly into her walk-in tub, "perfect for the senior with mobility issues?"
 And does she have this walk-in tub because she can't get out of an ordinary tub unassisted?
 I think not.
 Something tells me Steinem has a regular bathtub and that she gets in and out of it as easily as ever because Gloria Steinem is just that cool.

 And because Steinem probably needs a walk-in tub like a fish needs a bicycle.